 - First aid kit – Make sure you have a stocked first aid kit inside your dog’s travel bag or your boat.

 - Poop bags – Pack plenty of poop bags and paper towels to clean up your dog’s poop on the shore or the boat.
+When dogs get scared or excited on the boat with you, they can release anal glands.
+Biodegradable dog wipes can reduce excessive sebum and odor, such as dog anal gland smell.

 - Food and water bowls – Collapsible bowls are recommended for easy storage and transport.